by Wolfgang Corcoran-Mathe

 As above, but the optional initializer argument is used as follows:

-If initializer is a random state object, then
+If initializer is a random-port state in

 the initial state of the random port returned by